A17138501/cse15l-lab-reports/week-8-lab-report.md

 yes, i think i could solve this solution within 10 lines, what im going to do is that i will use contain method to check the substring from openparenthsis to closeparenthsis that if there have a "/n" or not, if it is there, i will make the while loop skip this link and try to find the next link, it could be solved in 10 lines.

 For reviewed one:

+No, I dont think i could solve this problem in 10 lines, because i have to seperate the if statement about openparenthesis to closeparenthesis in my review code to specif place which is the place below of each parenthsis or brackets when assigning the value to them. so that their code will return the links. and the next step is the same thing what i have done above in my implement part. i will use contain method to check the substring from openparenthsis to closeparenthsis that if there have a "/n" or not, if it is there, i will make the while loop skip this link and try to find the next link, because i have to separate some statments in my review code so i dont think i could finish it in 10 lines.